Pittosporum eugenioides: Cultivation

 The viability of tarata's seeds is affected by moisture levels of the soil.
 If the moisture levels are too high the seed is likely to become unviable.
 Like other pittospora, tarata is somewhat drought resistant.
 P. eugenioides is relatively simple to look after in a domestic setting.
 It grows well, thriving off regular watering intervals during summer.
 It enjoys a feed with general tree and shrub fertiliser twice a year during spring and summer while it is growing.
 Responds well to pruning also, which will assure survival in the forest too if disturbed.

 Ecology

 The pittosporum flower weevil (Aneuma rubricale) is a parasite that feeds on the underside of the lemonwood leaves.
 This parasite does not kill the lemonwood; it just damages the leaves through its feeding.
-The holes the weevils eat in the leaves are visible because the leaf reacts causing a dark brownie purple ring to form around the hole.
+The holes the weevils eat in the leaves are visible because the leaf reacts causing a dark brownish purple ring to form around the hole.
 Pittosporum eugenioides is only a host to the adult weevil as the larvae are only known to be hosted on Pittosporum tenuifolium.
 Common garden pests can cover this plant, such as aphids and blister scale (Psyilids).
 Both can easily be controlled and treated with an insecticide.
 The best time to spray as a preventative is February, then again in October.